 Before even creating a listing, it’s important to know the Google My Business ranking factors.
 Knowing which factors influence rankings will help ensure that the listing is properly created and optimized.

 Google My Business (now called Google Business Profile) plays a major role in Local SEO and online visibility.
 This is because over 88% of local searches result in a call or visit within 24 hours, and localized searches that include “near me” have grown by over 900% (ex: “plumbers near me”).

 For product and service-related searches, Google (almost) always provides localized results.

-This result is also know as Local Pack, and appears in nearly 30% of all Page 1 results.
+This result is also known as Local Pack, and appears in nearly 30% of all Page 1 results.

 Getting featured here requires having a Google My Business Listing…